 Functions

-If you need to define local variables in functions, you can use blocks:
+If you need to define local variables in functions, you can use blocks.
+The last expression in the block is the value of the block:

 Anonymous Functions